JessieJessJe/dataStructures/week07/README.md

 ````
 #### Debugging

-Ofterntimes when I first inserted the JSON data into each table, several entries would be missing entries.
-To find out the reason, I downloaded both the JSON and database(DB) data as .csv, and compared the'primary key' columns from JSON and DB in a google sheet.
+Ofterntimes when I first inserted the JSON data into each table, several entries would be missing.
+To find out why, I downloaded both the JSON and database(DB) data as .csv, and compared the'primary key' columns from JSON and DB in a google sheet.

 For example, the following screenshot shows the missing values after the first time I updated the 'meeting_tg' table.
 Then I went back to the JSON file to locate the data points.
 Most of the time, what caused the error was a mismatch between a value and its data type.
 Huh, done!